openSUSE/news-o-o/_posts/2009-04-21-opensuse-google-summer-of-code-accepted-projects-announced.markdown

 ---
 author: News Team
+comments: true
 date: 2009-04-21 14:20:20+00:00
 layout: post
 link: https://news.opensuse.org/2009/04/21/opensuse-google-summer-of-code-accepted-projects-announced/
+slug: opensuse-google-summer-of-code-accepted-projects-announced
-title: "openSUSE Google Summer of Code Accepted Projects Announced"
+title: openSUSE Google Summer of Code Accepted Projects Announced
+wordpress_id: 1556
 categories:
 - Google Summer of Code
 ---

 On Monday, Google announced the accepted projects for all of the Google Summer of Code organizations.
 The openSUSE Project has [nine projects](http://socghop.appspot.com/org/home/google/gsoc2009/opensuse) that were accepted for the Summer of Code 2009.